Your yard could use some sprucing up, from adding a flowerbed in the front to redesigning the layout in the back.

-Instead of digging in and hoping for the best, use a landscape design app to create a digital layout of the space to see what does and doesn’t work.
+Instead of digging in and hoping for the best, use a landscaping app to create a digital layout of the space to see what does and doesn’t work.
 Even if you’re planning to hire a professional, creating a basic design beforehand can make sure you two are on the same page.

-Here are our picks for the best landscape design apps for homeowners — to help you along your next project; from buying sod to disposing of the remaining landscaping debris in your chosen dumpster size.
+Here are our picks for the best landscaping apps for homeowners — to help you along your next project; from buying sod to disposing of the remaining landscaping debris in your chosen dumpster size.